bitwarden/adr/decisions/0014-typescript-strict.md

 `null` and `undefined` allowing them to be used for any types.
 When `strictNullChecks` are enabled they must be explicitly allowed in the type definition.

-We are at a certain scale where enforcing more robust coding practices and standardization is more of a priority that it's worth raising this topic again.

 ### Typescript strict mode plugin

 The [Typescript strict mode plugin][plugin] is a TypeScript plugin that allows you to progressively